 COVID-19 Benefits Advice

 If you have been affected by COVID-19, whether it is through infection, self-isolation or social distancing requirements, below is advice on what to do if you were/are in work and/or self-employed.
-There are also links to websites that provide further advice:
+The latest information from the UK Government is available on the link below.

 For the first 7 days of sickness employees can self-certify.
 After this period of time you usually have to provide a fit note from your GP.
 If you are displaying symptoms of Coronavirus and those who or have been told to self-isolate because of this disease a self-isolation note can be obtained.